 What to Wear Hiking: Perfect Spring Hiking Outfit Ideas for Women

 Ibex, Peak Design, Jack Wolfskin, Artilect, and Gearhead Outfitters asked if I wanted to try the latest spring gear and outdoor clothing, and I jumped at the chance since I live for outdoor adventures.
-Thoughts and opinions are always honest and entirely my own.
+Thoughts and opinions are always honest and entirely my own, but I think you’ll like these, too.

 Know Your Hiking Conditions